2026 ICD-10-CM Diagnosis Code N32

 - Code Navigator:

-N32 is a non-specific and non-billable diagnosis code code, consider using a code with a higher level of specificity for a diagnosis of other disorders of bladder.
-The code is not specific and is NOT valid for the year 2024 for the submission of HIPAA-covered transactions.
+N32 is a non-specific and non-billable diagnosis code code, consider using a code with a higher level of specificity from the list below for a diagnosis of other disorders of bladder.
+The code is not specific and is NOT valid for the year 2026 for the submission of HIPAA-covered transactions.
 Category or Header define the heading of a category of codes that may be further subdivided by the use of 4th, 5th, 6th or 7th characters.

 Specific Coding Applicable to Other disorders of bladder